-Some recruiters suggest that candidates put their profile on their CV and not their objective.
-But what is the difference between the two, and why is one better than the other?
+Some recruiters suggest that candidates put profile on their resume instead of their objective.
+But what's the difference between the two, and why is one better than the other?

 Un resume profile is a brief summary of a candidate's skills, experiences and goals as they relate to their future employment ambitions.
 On the other hand, a resume objective indicates the type of position the candidate is seeking.